-Kakadu Tourism’s Yellow Water Cruise sets sail from Cooinda, just over 50km south of Jabiru.
+Kakadu Tourism's Yellow Water Cruise sets sail from Cooinda, just over 50 kilometres south of Jabiru.
 The boat will take you across the Yellow Water billabong, at the end of Jim Jim Creek, which feeds into the South Alligator River.

 Cruise through the wetlands and observe the multitude of bird species found in the park, including the native eagles and the magpie geese, while catching a glimpse of the King of Kakadu – the saltwater crocodile.
-The tour operation is 100% Aboriginal-owned and is simply a must.
+The tour operation is 100 per cent Aboriginal-owned and is simply a must.
 Cruises operate throughout the day but the most popular tours are at sunrise or sunset.

 Guluyambi Cultural Cruise